Arndeverafter/Backend-Squared/README.md

 ### Steps

 -   Clone the repository
--   Navigate to the project directory and run the following commmand to get started
+-   Navigate to the project directory and run the following command to get started

 ```sh
 composer install